arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 # IANA Considerations {#IANA}

-The IANA is requested to add the JMAPACCESS and DEBUGGING response codes to the IMAP Response Codes registry.
+The IANA is requested to add the JMAPACCESS and DEBUGGING response codes to the IMAP Response Codes registry, with this document as reference.

 # Security Considerations {#Security}

-DEBUGGING reveals to clients why they cannot auhenticate to the JMAP server.
+This document suggests that servers reveal to clients why they cannot authenticate to the JMAP server.
 One normally does not want to reveal anything about why a client cannot authenticate, for fear of giving useful information to an intruder.

 However, in this case the client has already authenticated via IMAP.
 By doing so the client already gained access to all of the same mail.
-The authors believe that the debugging value of the response code far outweighs its security concerns.
+The authors believe that the debugging value of sending the DEBUGGING response code far outweighs its security concerns.

+DEBUGGING also reveals infomation about the connection state to the client developer.
+It's essential that this never includes information about the user or the email, such as for example the name of a related mailbox or a command argument that might contain personal information due to a client bug.

 --- back